softwaresaved/distance-consultancy/developer/ArchitectureFortran.md

 | CDS | MCDS.exe | D6CDSPrp.CDSProperties | D6CDSNEI.CDSNEngineInterface | D6CDSDet.CDSLog | D6CDSDet.CDSResults |
 | MCDS | MCDS.exe | D6CDSPrp.CDSProperties | D6CDSNEI.CDSNEngineInterface | D6CDSDet.CDSLog | D6CDSDet.CDSResults |

+Analysis Engines\CDS\NEngineInterface\ classes implement the following design:

+* Call reset to delete current results, if there are any
+  - This is necessary if, for example, the analysis engine has changed and the data are stored in a completely different format
+* Set lock on data, if appropriate
+* Make data file
+* Make input file
+* Run analysis
+* Read in results

 Analysis Engines\CDS\NEngineInterface\Classes\InputFileMaker.cls:

 * Function Makefile